 How to reuse this workflow

-- Keep a Figma file with master grid, bleed, and safe-area guides preconfigured per common size — duplicate-and-edit beats restart-from-blank.
+- Keep a Figma or Affinity file with master grid, bleed, and safe-area guides preconfigured per common size.
+Duplicate-and-edit beats restart-from-blank.

-- Audit your last 5 posters every quarter; if they all look the same, vary one element next round (color palette, type weight, hero composition).
+- Audit your last 5 posters every quarter.
+If they all look the same, vary one element next round: color palette, type weight, or hero composition.

 Common mistakes

-- No negative space planned — generate-then-overlay leads to headlines sitting on top of high-detail areas, killing readability.
+- No negative space planned.
+Generate-then-overlay leaves headlines sitting on top of high-detail areas, killing readability.

 FAQ

-- Can I use AI to render any text at all?: Sometimes single short stylized words inside a hero image work (e.g. handwritten neon).
-For the actual headline, always overlay real type.
+- Can I use AI to render any text at all?: Sometimes a single short stylized word inside a hero image works (handwritten neon, a stamped label).
+For the actual headline, always overlay real type in a layout tool.

 - What size do I generate at for an A2 print?: A2 is roughly 7000x5000 pixels at 300 DPI.
-Generate the largest your tool supports, then upscale (Topaz, Magnific, or built-in 2x / 4x).
+Generate the largest your tool supports, then upscale with Ideogram’s upscale, Topaz Gigapixel, Magnific, or a built-in 2x/4x.

-- Free tools that work for the type layout?: Figma (free tier), Affinity Publisher (one-time license), Canva for simple cases.
-Avoid Word / Google Docs for posters.
+- Free tools that work for the type layout?: Figma Starter (free) for screen and Affinity (free since October 2025) for true print with PDF/X-1a and CMYK.
+Canva’s free tier works for simple cases.
+Avoid Word and Google Docs for posters.

 - Do I need a designer?: For one-off internal posters, no. For client work or anything competing for attention in a crowded space, a designer earns their fee on type and hierarchy alone.

-- How long should this take?: First poster: 90 minutes including upscaling.
-With the saved template and prompt: 15-20 minutes.
+- How long should this take?: First poster: about 90 minutes including upscaling.
+With a saved template and prompt: 15 to 20 minutes.